 - Submit your home for an offer.
 Visit MarkSpain.com, and submit a form with your address, contact info, selling timeline, and a few other details.

 - Get an in-home consultation.
-A Mark Spain agent will call and text you within the next few days and schedule a time for an in-person visit.
-The agent will walk you through your options, and they'll likely encourage you to list on the market instead of taking a cash offer.
+A Mark Spain agent will call and text you within the next few days and schedule a time for an in-person consultation.
+The agent will walk you through the program, which involves signing a listing agreement and then progressing to a review of cash offers from Mark Spain's partners.
+Mark Spain does not buy your house directly.

 What kinds of homes does Mark Spain Real Estate make offers on?